NVIDIA/ais-k8s/docs/README.md

 The AIS Operator pod should be in the `Running` state, indicating a successful deployment.

 Once deployed, the AIS Operator will reconcile the state of any deployed AIStore custom resources.

+### Node Selection

+AIS pods schedule onto nodes labeled `nvidia.com/ais-proxy=<cluster>` and `nvidia.com/ais-target=<cluster>`, matched by the `nodeSelector` in the AIS spec.
+The same target label is how PV creation discovers which nodes need volumes.
+Label the nodes that will host the cluster before deploying, and remove the labels when a cluster is retired so the nodes are free for another one.

+See [Node Labeling](../helm/ais/README.md#node-labeling) for the convenience script that manages both labels.

 ### AIStore Deployment